zluo16/angular-project-setup-lab-immersive-alum/README.md

 ### Hello, your name!

-Now open up index.html and you should see `Hello, your name`!
+Now open up index.html in Google Chrome and you should see `Hello, your name`!
 Wow - our first small Angular application.

 Have a play around with `MainController.js` and see what else you can do!